maniospas/Blombly/docs/advanced/servers.md

 Blombly offers the ability to set up REST services.
 Instantiating a server is as simple as calling `routes=std::server(port)`, where the port is provided.
 The server starts running immediately, and you can dynamically add or remove routes from it.
+You can execute client requrests to online serves through blombly's [file system](../basics/files.md).

 ## Routes